jimbob4000/lpp-vita/README.md

 ### Changes
 For the most part changes have been sandboxed into the 'luaExtended.cpp' file so other functions are untouched and can be updated to match the main Lua Player Plus Vita repo.

+Example uses of new functions can be found in version 8+ of [RetroFlow Launcher](https://github.com/jimbob4000/RetroFlow-Launcher).

 An additional library file has been added for copyicons.
-See my fork of [copyicons](https://github.com/jimbob4000/copyicons) (originally by cy33hc) for more information.
+See my fork of [copyicons](https://github.com/jimbob4000/copyicons) for more information.
+Crecdit to cy33hc for the original copyicons.

-Example uses of new functions can be found in version 8+ of [RetroFlow Launcher](https://github.com/jimbob4000/RetroFlow-Launcher).
+Reading sfo files from PSP and PS1 games was made possible by using the code from [vita-launcher](https://github.com/cy33hc/vita-launcher) by cy33hc.

 ## Compiling the source